minzzelo/cs2101ug/docs/UserGuide.md

 **Steps for finding flashcards**:

-**Step 1**: To find flashcards containing the keyword "SDLC", type `find SDLC` in the Command Box and press Enter.
+**Step 1**: To find flashcards containing the keyword "SDLC", type `find SDLC` in the command box and press Enter.

 ![Find Step 1](images/ug/ug_find_step1.png)

 <div style="page-break-after: always;"></div>

-**Step 2**: SWEe! will let you know whether there were any flashcards matching the keyword(s) in the Result Display, similar to number 2 in the picture below.
+**Step 2**: SWEe! will let you know whether there were any flashcards matching the keyword(s) in the result display, similar to number 2 in the picture below.

 **Step 3**: You can see the matching flashcards in the flashcard list, similar to number 3 in the picture below.